kingparra/multicloud/aws-bootcamp/import-users/README.md

     - Create IAM users and groups from data in the CSV.
     - Created users will be required to set a new password on login.
-    - Created users will also be requried them to set up MFA on first login (which is accomplised by adding them to the `MFARequired` group).
+    - Created users will also be required them to set up MFA on first login (which is accomplished by adding them to the `MFARequired` group).

 - Log the results of any AWS API calls to `log.json`.
 - Generate a csv report with the username, group name, and password.

 ## Installation
-You can run this project witout installation using `uv`.
+You can run this project without installation using `uv`.

 - First, [install uv](https://docs.astral.sh/uv/getting-started/installation/).
 - Then, run the cli with `uv run import-users --in input.csv --out report.csv --log log.json`, substituting in the relevant filenames.